kevinkarbstein/GenomeXtract/README.md

 ```

 ### assembleOrgGenes
-**This script automatically extracts and compares organellar gene features, and aligns organellar gene sequences from files downloaded from NCBI.**
+**This script automatically extracts and compares organellar gene features, and aligns organellar gene sequences from files downloaded from NCBI.
+It creates a coalescent-based species tree using ASTRAL.**

 ```
 # basic code: